Watch Jennifer Lopez Walk In On Katy Perry Changing Into A Burger Suit In The Met Gala Bathroom

 However, as she tried to struggle into the ensemble while rocking a green leaf-inspired mini-dress, JLo could be seen walking into view after seemingly not realizing that Katy was having a costume change during the event, which had a theme this year of ‘Camp: Notes On Fashion’.

-In her 1920’s inspired beaded ensemble, Jennifer – who attended with fiance Alex Rodriguez – then made her way up to Katy and the person filming her while seemingly not aware that the person walking into the burger was actually the popstar.
+In her 1920s inspired beaded ensemble, Jennifer – who attended with fiance Alex Rodriguez – then made her way up to Katy and the person filming her while seemingly not aware that the person walking into the burger was actually the pop star.
 The person behind the camera then said, “Hi, JLo!,” as the surprised singer and actress made her way past and looked a little confused.

 Katy Perry being a hamburger and Jennifer Lopez walking in on her in the bathroom at the #metgala will forever be iconic pic.twitter.com/BbzObt8cZw